Juris Doctor (JD)

 Applicant Status

 Applicants have the option to attend law school under full- or flextime status, which provides students an opportunity to take a reduced course load during law school.
 This option is ideally suited for those applicants with flexible work schedules, as students with flextime status attend classes during the day.
-While the admission process for applicants seeking flextime status is the same for those seeking full-time status, no scholarship assistance is available for flextime students.
+While the admission process for applicants seeking flextime status is the same for those seeking full-time status, flextime students are not eligible for scholarships during their first two semesters of study.

 LSAT and CAS Report